sagnikbhadury/sagnikbhadury.github.io/_pages/about.md

 My research portfolio is anchored in Bayesian frameworks addressing High-Dim Graphical Models, methodologies for Sparse Network Estimation and Bayesian Variable Selection within Hierarchical Models.
 I have been working on algorithms for scalability in biomedical imaging incorporating innovative computational methods for complex data in a field that demands precision and efficiency.

-Currenly, I am being trained in advanced bioinformatic tools and biostatistical methods for cancer research through numerous next-gen sequencing and biomedical imaging technologies like Multiplex-Immunoprofiling (mIF), Spatial Transcriptomics (ST) and Magnetic resonance imaging (MRI).
+Currenly, I am being trained in advanced bioinformatic tools and biostatistical methods for cancer research through numerous next-gen sequencing and biomedical imaging technologies like Multiplex-Immunoprofiling (mIF).
 # News

 * Preprint available: <span style ="color:blue"> [Fast Bayesian High-Dimensional Gaussian Graphical Model Estimation](https://arxiv.org/abs/2308.02713) </span>